-The final pace to visit is 80M Bus Model Shop – they have a half dozen different shops across Hong Kong.
+The final place to visit is 80M Bus Model Shop – they have a half dozen different shops across Hong Kong.
 As the name suggests they specialise in model buses, but do carry some model trains.

 The most interesting model their carried was this HO scale static model of an MTR A-Stock EMU, as used on their Airport Express line.
 With proper glazed windows and a neatly applied livery, they look mass produced except for the rather sloppy join between the cab and main carbody.

 At another store I saw the same model but in the Tung Chung Line livery, and at the Hong Kong Railway Museum I saw a 3 car long train on display, made up of a number of similar looking carriages, the trailer cars being the same but with the cab removed.
 Unfortunately the price tag for building up an entire 7-car train would be rather steep – a single carriage is $438 HKD (around $60 AUD).